wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 The ADDR-REG-INFORM message MUST NOT contain server-identifier option and MUST contain the IA Address option.
+The valid-lifetime and preferred-lifetime fields in the option MUST match the current Valid Lifetime and Preferred Lifetime of the address being registered.

 The ADDR-REG-INFORM message is dedicated for clients to initiate an address registration request toward an address registration server.
 Consequently, clients MUST NOT put any Option Request Option(s) in the ADDR-REG-INFORM message.
 Clients MAY include other options, such as the Client FQDN Option {{!RFC4704}}.

 Clients MUST discard any received ADDR-REG-INFORM messages.